bjk17/ml-project/README.md

 ## Pre-processed data set

-As of now we'll only be looking at a very limited set of parameters so to speed up the Machine Learning algorithms we've pre-processed the source data into comma separated value files (CSV files) in the `data1/` and `data2/` folders.
-This was done by running different version of `python preprocess_dataset.py`.
+As of now we'll only be looking at a very limited set of parameters so to speed up the Machine Learning algorithms we've pre-processed the source data into comma separated value files (CSV files) in the `data1/`, `data2/` and `data3` folders.
+This was done by running different versions of `python preprocess_dataset.py`.

 ### `data1/`